PrinzEugn/Mark-SODA-502-Methods/Mark_SODA_502_Part_1.md

 *ggplot2* is both beautiful and terrible.
 It can produce very nice graphics, but is not super user friendly.
 It's is based off the idea of "grammar of graphics," which is theoretically elegant way of dividing plots into data, visible geometry ("geoms"), and a coordinate system, but is so deep it can be easy to get lost.

 Coming from the default plotting in *R*, the biggest difference functionally and conceptually is that *ggplots* are built by stacking a series of functions on top of an initial plot function, which does not display anything by itself.
-These additional functions are either geoms, which actually indicate how the data is to be displayed (i.e., `geom_bar` displays a bar graph), or functions that manipulate some other aspect of the graphic, such as manually setting the colors or axis titles.
+These additional functions are either geoms, which actually indicate how the data is to be displayed (i.e., `geom_bar` displays a bar graph), or functions that manipulate some other aspect of the graphic, such as manually setting the colors or axis titles (e.g. `ggtitle`).

 ### The Noble Barchart